Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 If you would like to scan items while receiving to ensure the right products are received, then you can use a barcode scanner to accomplish this.
 You will need to be sure that all items on your purchase order have barcode information populated in Inventory Planner.

 Using a scanner attached to your computer, scan the received item.
-As you scan items, you will be see the information populated in the Inventory Planner preview.
+As you scan items, you will see the information populated in the Inventory Planner preview.

 Once all items are scanned, click Save to enter the received quantities.